drcallaway/aws-cognito-react-starter/README.md

 git push
 ```

-Next, you'll need to create a new Cognito user pool in the AWS console and capture the user pool ID
+Next, you'll need to create a new Cognito user pool in the AWS console and note the user pool ID and
-and app client ID.
-You'll then create a new file named `.env.local` in the project root composed of
+app client ID.
+You'll then create a new file named `.env.local` in the project root composed of the
-the following two lines:
+following two lines:

 ```
 VITE_COGNITO_USER_POOL_ID=<REPLACE WITH USER POOL ID>